Ionfinisher/artisan-choice/index.md

 # Artisan Choice

-##### Working in a team of two, designed and developped a mobile application which brought together several service providers and their customers using their location to bring users's fast service delivery and proximity.
+##### Working in a team of two, designed and developped a mobile application which brought together several service providers and their customers using their location to bring users fast service delivery and proximity.

 ## Demo